PraveshKumar007/Angular_Documentation/ReadMe.md

 - ng-mousedown: Movement of the mouse downwards leads to the execution of the event.
 - ng-mouseenter: Click of the mouse button leads to the execution of the event.
 - ng-mouseover: Hovering the mouse leads to the execution of the event.
-- ng-cut: Cut operation leads to the execution of the event.
-- ng-copy: Copy operation leads to the execution of the event.
 - ng-keypress: Press of key leads to the execution of the event.
 - ng-keyup: Press of upward arrow key leads to the execution of the event.
 - ng-keydown: Press of downward arrow key leads to the execution of the event.
 - ng-click: Single click leads to the execution of the event.
 - ng-dblclick: Double click leads to the execution of the event.
-- ng-blur: Fired when an HTML element loses its focus.
-- ng-change: It is used whenever the value of an input element changes.
-- ng-focus: It is used to apply custom behavior when an element is focused.
-- ng-paste: It is used to specify custom behavior functions when the text in input fields is pasted into an HTML element.
 - ng-mouseleave: It is used to apply custom behavior when a mouse-leave event occurs on a specific HTML element.

 Example: